claydotio/clay-mobile/specs/game-discovery.md

 good bit of traffic to it (since there's no inherent sharing in the app).
 We'll also have to update the Clay sidebar to link to this app from every game on Kik.

-Top 40 on Kik translates to ____
+Top 40 on Kik translates to ~300,000 uniques / month

-Push tokens for these users, ...
-TODO ..., no email yet.
+Push tokens for all users, no email yet (next stage of app)